eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The GC cycle begins with a STW pause due to an allocation failure.

-- All GC events that are associated with this cycle occur during the STW pause
+- All GC operations and sub-operations that are associated with this cycle occur during the STW pause

-- The cycle consists of only 1 GC increment, containing only a *scavenge* operation.
+- The cycle consists of only 1 GC increment which runs a single *scavenge* operation.

-- The GC cycle reclaims memory in the *nursery* area.
+- The GC cycle reclaims memory in the *allocate* area of the *nursery* region by coping objects from the *allocate* area to the *survivor* area and also to the *tenure* region.

 ### Concurrent scavenge partial GC cycle (non-default)